 We actually whipped up this fast and easy holiday decorating video before we finished our tree (which we shared last week), but because we’re sticklers for order around here, we thought tree-decorating-video-numero-dos made more sense following tree-decorating-video-numero-uno so we’re squeezing this baby in at the end.
 But good things come to those who wait, right?
 According that that cliché they do anyway.
 So without further ado, here’s a video* (with plenty of belly for those on bump watch) all about seasonally decorating every nook and cranny of your home on the cheap and in a snap.
 And the best part is that we used things we already had laying around (so we spent zero bucks this year on these holiday accessories).
-You can watch it below on Vimeo (or over here on You Tube):
+You can watch it below or over here on You Tube:

 And for those of you at work who can’t exactly fire up the video, here’s a little summary of what we touched on.
 First we detailed how we tossed together our mantel decor using cheap-o stocking holders along with stockings that we customized with little DIY labels and then flanked with gleaming silver candlesticks topped with ornaments.